-The answer to your question is that you apply for the community seconds program at the same time that you apply for your first mortgage but it is usually best to contact the housing commission that is providing the community seconds loan as a first step.
+The answer to your question is that you apply for the community seconds program at the same time that you apply for your first mortgage but it is usually best to contact the housing commission or agency that is providing the community seconds loan as a first step.

 Housing commissions usually have limited funds for homebuyer assistance programs so you want to make sure the community seconds program is available and that you qualify.
-Additionally, the housing commission may have preferred lenders that they recommend you work with for your first mortgage although it is important that you find a lender that offers the loan program you are looking for, especially if you want to use a low down payment program.
+Additionally, the housing commission may have preferred lenders that they recommend that you work with for your first mortgage, although it is important that you find a lender that offers the loan program you are looking for, especially if you want to use a low down payment program.

 Review How the Community Seconds Mortgage Program Works

 While it is important to determine the availability of the community seconds program and confirm that you meet the eligibility requirements, you should also contact your mortgage lender at the same time.
 The lender needs to know the terms of the community seconds loan to assess your ability to qualify for the loan.
 A community seconds program does not do you much good if you cannot qualify for the first mortgage, which represents the majority of your financing to buy a home.

 Additionally, not all lenders or mortgage programs permit the use of community seconds loans so it is important to communicate to your lender up-front if you are using one.

 A community seconds loan or other down payment assistance program also involves additional documentation which affects how long it takes to process and close your mortgage.
 In an ideal scenario your lender has experience processing mortgages that also include down payment assistance program, which can make the process go more smoothly.